 Wrap up: Cyber security plan template for small business success

 The truth is that if you don’t have a solid cyber security plan for small business, you risk losing your business completely.

-The key components of a complete plan include:
+The key content of a complete plan includes:

 - Clear goals.

 - Security policies.

 The health of your cyber security depends on these five factors for a number of reasons.
 Establishing each of these now means that you can quickly shut down unauthorized user or activities within your business down the road.